Your Custom Text Here

 Simon Conway is a barrister and former journalist.
 He lives and works in London.

 Jack Kirkland is Chairman and Settlor of The Ampersand Foundation.
-He is the Chairman of Bowmer + Kirkland Ltd, Co-Chair of Tate’s Photography Acquisitions Committee, and a Trustee of the Bridget Riley Art Foundation.
+He is Chairman of Bowmer + Kirkland and a Trustee of Tate and the Bridget Riley Art Foundation.

 Alastair Sooke is a writer and broadcaster.
 He is The Telegraph’s chief art critic, and has presented more than 60 hours of television and radio for the BBC.
 He is also the author of three books published by Penguin.